ouillie/terminalle/README.md

 $ terminalle no-auto
 ```

+### Shortcuts

-You'll probably want to hook up the toggle method to a keybinding for easy access.
+You almost certainly want to hook up the toggle method to a keybinding for easy access.
 In GNOME, you can either do that in the GNOME Control Center (a.k.a "Settings"),
 or with `gsettings`: